sidthekid402/CupReports/README.md

 #### Languages used: HTML, CSS, JavaScript
 #### APIs used: Google Maps JS API, Google Maps Geocoding API, Google Firebase API

-Google Maps JS API - used for displaying the map and accessing the map's data
+Google Maps JS API - used for displaying the map along with its data and accessing the map's data

 Google Maps Geocoding API - used for converting the address text input into coordinates usable by the JS API (geocoding)

 Google Firebase API - used as data base for police logs of crimes/accidents, works in realtime, helped in displaying past logs, keeps a record of past logs effeciently on the cloud.

 #### What we did
 - Created an interactive website containing a toggleable map interface and another interface below for the police to input any crimes/accidents, specifying the location, type of incident, a description of the event and the severity of the event.
-All markers indicate some sort of logged event, this is all stored in the database and keeps a log of data for display.
+Any police submission shows up as a marker at the specified location.
+All markers indicate some sort of logged event, data from this is all stored in the database keeping a log of data for display of past logs.
 The markers, when clicked, display the details of the event.

 #### Stuff to do